ajdoc/ajd-validation/docs/advance_usage/scenarios.md

 $v = new AJD_validation;
 /*
 	Example 4

-		This is kind of grouping does not work as intended */
+*/
 $v
 ->Srequired(null,  AJD_validation::LOG_OR)->groups('t1')
 	->Sminlength(2, AJD_validation::LOG_AND)->groups('t2')
 		->field('field_group1')
 			->alpha()->groups('t3')
+		->useGroupingsField($v->createGroupSequence(['t1', 't2', 't3']))
 		->field('field_group2')
 			->digit()->groups('t4')
+		->useGroupingsField($v->createGroupSequence(['t1', 't2', 't4']))
 	->eSminlength()
 ->eSrequired()

-->useGroupings($v->createGroupSequence(['t1', 't2', 't3', 't4']))
 ->checkGroup([
 	'field_group1' => ['field_group1' => ['a-a', 'a-a']],
 	'field_group2' => ['field_group2' => ['1a1', '1a']],

-]);
+]); // validation fails

+/*
+	Outputs error
+	All of the required rules must pass for "Field group1".
+	  - Field group1 must contain only letters (a-z). at row 1.
+	  - Field group1 must contain only letters (a-z). at row 2.
+	All of the required rules must pass for "Field group2".
+	  - Field group2 must contain only digits (0-9). at row 1.
+	  - Field group2 must contain only digits (0-9). at row 2.
+*/
 ```
-- In example 4 you can't create a sequence like this `['t3', 't4', 't2', 't1']` where the sub rule group is the first one to be validated as this will not print the error for the parent rules `required`  and `minlength`

-- In example 4 everything runs correctly up to group `t3` but after that it does not pring the error of group `t4` but if you switch `t3` with `t4` `['t1', 't2', 't4', 't3']` `t4` will run and `t3` will not

-- So in short parent rule group sequencing works for the most part but sub field rule group sequence does not work well

-- So again it is recommended to use normal/basic syntax for group sequencing.
+- So again it is recommended to use normal/basic syntax for group sequencing [Usage](../usage.md).

 See also:
 - [Async](async.md)